Ultimate Baton Rouge Real Estate Investing Guide for 2026

 Baton Rouge Real Estate Investing Market Overview

-The rate of population growth in Baton Rouge has had an annual average of during the past decade.
-The national average for the same period was with a state average of .
+The rate of population growth in Baton Rouge has had a yearly average of during the most recent decade.
+The national average at the same time was with a state average of .

-Baton Rouge has seen a total population growth rate throughout that term of , when the state’s total growth rate was , and the national growth rate over 10 years was .
+Baton Rouge has witnessed a total population growth rate during that time of , while the state's overall growth rate was , and the national growth rate over 10 years was .

-Looking at real property market values in Baton Rouge, the current median home value in the market is .
-The median home value in the entire state is , and the United States’ median value is .
+Currently, the median home value in Baton Rouge is .
+The median home value for the whole state is , and the national median value is .

-If you estimate the property rental market in Baton Rouge you’ll discover a gross median rent of , in contrast to the state median of , and the median gross rent at the national level of .
+If you look at the rental market in Baton Rouge you'll find a gross median rent of , in contrast to the state median of , and the median gross rent throughout the nation of .

 Baton Rouge Real Estate Investing Highlights